Business Artisanal Jam Company Business: Real Costs & First Paid Jobs (UK)

 Earnings & Scaling

 The potential earnings of an artisanal jam business can be significant, with a profit margin of around 30-40%.
-For example, a 220g jar of artisanal jam can typically be priced between £3-£5 in the UK, with an earnings potential of £900-£1,200 per year, depending on the size of your operation and the volume of sales.
+For example, a 220g jar of artisanal jam can typically be priced between £3-£5 in the UK, similar to those offered by established brands like Wilkin & Sons.

 Pros, Cons and Risks